 Correct with a purpose

 You may find that discipline that deals in a “currency” that is meaningful to your child can be very effective at this age.
 This means that a loss of a valued privilege can go a long way in correcting a pattern of misbehavior.
 But keep in mind that lasting change is best achieved when positive corrective measures are included as well.
 For example, if your child demonstrates poor self-control with a sibling, you can remove the use of a favorite video game for a period of time but during that time play an anger game (not an affiliate link) to reinforce the importance of self-control.

-- Let them relax.
 This is an age when opportunities for joining clubs, taking after school classes and sports abound.
-Resist the urge to over-schedule your child in response to the abundance of opportunities.
+Developmentally, they want to be with peer and enjoy organized activities.
+It can be very easy to over-schedule your child.
 Many parents fear that they will miss some hidden talent or gift if they do not expose their child to every opportunity available.
 This is simply untrue.